-There seems to be an increasing consensus among climate scientist that even if we were to cease all production of man made greenhouse gases it could take as much as tens of thousands to a hundred thousand years to return to a more normal state of no man made climate.
-We have triggered nature to quickly release its own huge natural stores of greenhouse gases from the oceans, ice, and tundras which have been accumulating large stores of decaying vegetation matter and lying dormant for tens or hundreds of thousands of years or much longer.
-(See Global Warming – A real threat to all Life on Earth) As the earth’s waters, ice masses, land masses, and atmosphere continue to rise in temperature by only a few degrees these huge reservoirs of greenhouse gasses of carbon dioxide (CO2) as well as methane gas (40 times more potent than CO2) stored in rotting frozen tundras increasingly become released.
+There seems to be an increasing consensus among climate scientist that even if we were to cease all production of man made greenhouse gases it could take tens of thousands of years to return to a more familiar state of global climate.
+This is because natural climate change is very slow by man’s timeframe.
+We can heat a pot of water much faster by quickly applying a lot of heat than it takes to naturally cool down back to room temperature.
+We, by our huge and sudden generation of greenhouse gases, have triggered nature to quickly release its own huge natural stores of greenhouse gases from the oceans, ice, and tundras which have been accumulating large stores of decaying vegetation matter and lying dormant for tens or hundreds of thousands of years or much longer.
+(See Global Warming – A real threat to all Life on Earth) As the earth’s waters, ice masses, land masses, and atmosphere continue to rise in temperature by only a few degrees these huge reservoirs of greenhouse gasses of carbon dioxide (CO2) as well as methane gas (30 times more potent than CO2) stored in rotting frozen tundras increasingly become released.
 So what are we to do?
 Give up because there is nothing we can do?

 What Can be Done?

 We can still make a difference if we act soon.
-Our influence on Climate Change is still significant.
+Scientists hope our influence on Climate Change is still significant.
 If we wait longer the natural processes of Global Warming will become increasingly more dominant and our ability to influence overall Climate Change becomes less significant.
-We can slow down the progression of Global Warming by greatly reducing our contribution to greenhouse gasses soon.
+We can slow down the progression of Global Warming by greatly reducing our contribution to greenhouse gasses as soon as possible.
 So we can slow down the rate of increasing Global Warming by quickly backing off our contribution.
-The sooner and faster we back off on our carbon and methane emissions the more slowly Global Warming will progress.
+The sooner and faster we back off on our carbon and methane emissions load the more slowly Global Warming will progress from natural sources.
 This means that we can reduce the accelerating impacts of Climate Change on ourselves and especially future generations.
-If we do not act fast enough the intensity of storms and droughts will increase in frequency and longevity.
+If we do not act fast enough the intensity of storms and droughts will increase in frequency and duration more rapidly.

 What is Being Done?